 Each year approximately 20 incoming 7th grade students from schools near Hyde Park participate in the Enrico Fermi Summer Internship at the University of Chicago.
 The internship includes lectures led by university professors, laboratory experiments to apply concepts learned in lectures, and web design for communicating accomplishments to the world.
 Students will learn about science, computers, and electronics in a fun way, and will build electronic games and devise their own experiments to test scientific concepts.

 Founded in 1991, the Space Explorers Program has provided deep and meaningful experiences to over four hundred urban youth and one hundred scientists-mentors.
 The program offers youth from neighborhoods around the University a multi-year science enrichment opportunity.
-The program provides over one-hundred (100) contact hours each year, including weekly laboratories taught on campus, three-day winter and week-long summer residential science institutes at Yerkes Observatory.
+The program provides over one-hundred (100) contact hours each year, including weekly laboratories taught on campus, three-day winter and week-long summer institute.
 This sustained engagement offers the Space Explorers the opportunity to become familiar with the University research community and the culture of science.
 It also helps to cultivate future teacher/scholars by offering a variety of valuable teaching, communication and team-working experiences to younger scientists.

 Physics with a Bang!